 The tendency of doing things varies from person to person.
 Therefore, this means that everyone does things according to their perception.
 As a result, the pace of doing things and results vary accordingly.

 It is human nature that we prefer doing things that are urgent regardless of foreseeing their fruitfulness.
-The priority and order of doing tasks are sometimes overlooked.
+The priority and order of tasks are sometimes overlooked.
 It does have its consequences eventually, and that’s why it is super important to be aware of the 4 quadrants of the time management matrix.
 Don’t worry, this is not a complex concept.
 Once you get the hang of it, you will be able to work efficiently in the long run.

 First, we have to understand that there are two main parts of this discussion – i.e. the urgency of the substance and of course the correlation between time management and its impact on your work.
-After analyzing the crux for these two elements, we can apply the concept in our lives and set things straight as far as work is concerned.
+After analyzing the crux of these two elements, we can apply the concept in our lives and set things straight as far as work is concerned.

-Certain things happen unexpectedly; such as but are not limited to accidents, critical scenarios, and other extremely unpleasant incidences.
+Certain things happen unexpectedly; such as but not limited to accidents, critical scenarios, and other extremely unpleasant incidences.
 These things are imperative and can happen to anyone at any given time in life.

 On the second hand, if you’re running out of time on a project that has the possibility of impacting your position at the company, this scenario can be classified as a Critical scenario.
 These scenarios are under your control because your work and actions determine the outcome.

 Critical tasks are always on high priority as they impact you immediately.
 Since you know or have an inkling about the possible outcomes, you can be in the position to shift the odds in your favor.